-Private Trading Exchanges-

 It is important to note that Debt securities have no voting rights.

-Issuing a Convertible SME Bond can be a way fund your initial capital raising costs and get your equity capital raise off the ground.
+Issuing a Convertible SME Bond can be a way to fund your initial capital raising costs and get your equity capital raise off the ground.

 Offering Convertible SME Bonds is a way to get your early supporters onboard while giving them the discretion to choose to convert the debt to equity as the business grows, perhaps at a discounted price to your Company’s proposed initial private offer share price.